9 Brutal Reasons Why He Hasn’t Proposed [The Honest Truth]

 It could just be too soon

 We’re so in love – we just can’t wait to live our lives together!”
+Now you’re just waiting on the ring.

-Now you’re just waiting on the ring…impatiently.
-It could be that you’re also taking every [minor or major] milestone as a couple out of context.
-You have to remember – he may be able to live these milestones more freely – you know, without the thoughts or daydreams about a forever.
-It’s not that meeting the parents or moving in together isn’t important to him, but he may not see it as that stepping stone to a bigger commitment.
+The bottomline is it could be too soon when you’re operating in the relationship at a much faster pace than he is.
+Unfortunately, he may be able to live out these milestones more freely – you know, without the intent of a forever – since he may not equate moving in together as the same level of progression you do.
+It’s not that meeting the parents or moving in together isn’t important to him, but he may not see it as a stepping stone to a bigger commitment.

 You’re obsessing over it